The Return to Buckingham Palace

 The Marker Sentries leave the Patade Ground

-March Past outside the Palace gates
+Guards marching past outside the Palace

 The Final Salute